Associate in Science (A.S.)

 - Electronic Devices

-As a program major, you will also have access to the CAD lab and 3D printer.
+As an engineering science major, you will also have access to the CAD lab and 3D printer.
 The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.

 Honors Courses: If you have demonstrated outstanding academic ability, you will have the opportunity to take honors courses at FLCC that provide enhanced educational experiences.
 If you are a qualified student in this degree program or are a qualified student from another program, enrollment in honors courses is open to you.
 Successful completion of honors courses or an Honors Certificate may increase your transfer options to four-year institutions.